13. Intention/Extending

 13.1.3.
 Plotting

 Matplotlib seems to be the standard for numpy/scipy users.
 You can use it if you want.
 If you try to plot fast and live (interactive) it is complicated and slow.
-3D plotting has strong limitations.
+3D plotting has strong limitations as it is not really 3D rendering.

 Frequently I run scripts that show results of different datasets and I want to keep these for comparison open and be able to modify the plot.
 Some of this is possible in matplotlib but not the default.
 As I want to think about physics and not plotting, I like more xmgrace, with a GUI interface after plotting.
 A simple one line command should result in a 90% finished plot, final 10% fine adjustment can be done in the GUI if needed or from additional commands.
 I adopted the original Graceplot module (python interface to XmGrace) to my needs and added dataArray functionality.
 For the errorPlot of a fit a simple matplotlib interface is included.
 Meanwhile, the module mpl is a rudimentary interface to matplotlib to make plotting easier for beginners.